yuslove1/alx-project-0x02-setup/README.md

-# alx-project-0x02-setup
+# Next.js Project Setup and Basics

-Setting up a Next.js project with TypeScript and Tailwind CSS, implementing basic routing, and creating reusable components like Card, Modal, and Button.
-This is the foundation for a larger project
+This repository contains the initial setup and basic implementation of a Next.js project.
+It includes the configuration for TypeScript and Tailwind CSS, basic routing using the Pages Router, and the creation of several reusable components like a Card, Modal, and Button.
+This project serves as a foundation for building more complex Next.js applications and ultimately an Airbnb clone.